 International Public Access Radio (IPAR): Public Broadcasting Service Airtime

-Via IPAR (International Public Access Radio), NEXUS-IBA offers airtime on a public broadcasting service platform on our mainstream frequencies and via Internet streaming audio at special low rates.
-If you have a regular daily program of 15 minutes or more, airtime may be reserved on any available frequency with powers of 50, 100, 150, 200, 250 and 300 kW on World Shortwave radio and AM/Medium Wave in Europe.
+IPAR (International Public Access Radio) offers airtime on a public broadcasting service platform using our mainstream World Radio (Shortwave) and AM/MW frequencies and via Internet streaming audio at special low rates.
+If you have a regular daily program of 15 minutes or more, airtime may be reserved on any available frequency with powers of 50, 100, 150, 200, 250 and 300 kW to Europe and any country in the World.

 On Shortwave, you can join our International Public Radio Service at any time.
-If you already have a public interest, talk, feature or news radio program, or are broadcasting on non commercial radio on a local or national radio station we can carry your program on our International Public Radio network.
+If you already have a public interest, talk, feature or news radio program, or are broadcasting on non-commercial radio on a local or national radio station we can carry (relay) your program on our International Public Radio network.

 Are you or your organisation under the restriction of broadcasting any legitimate radio or TV program to a country under a dictatorship or authoritarian regime, perhaps where a crackdown on journalists silences the Free Press, and fundamental freedoms are at stake every day?